microsoft/ConversationLearner-Samples/README.md

     1. Log into http://www.luis.ai

-    2. Click on your name in the upper right, then on "settings"
+    2. Click your name in the upper right, then "settings"

     3. Authoring key is shown on the resulting page